robinhood/faust/docs/userguide/agents.rst

             print(f'RECEIVED REPLY: {reply!r}')

     The iterator will start before all the messages have been sent, and should be efficient even for infinite lists.

-As the map executes concurrently, the replies will not appear in any particular order.
+    As the map executes concurrently, the **replies will not appear in any particular order**.

 ``kvmap(items: Union[AsyncIterable[Tuple[K, V], Iterable[Tuple[K, V]]]])``
     Same as ``map``, but takes an async iterable/iterable of ``(key, value)`` tuples,